 Heritage Open Days 2019

 Join us on Saturday 21 and Sunday 22 September 2019 and learn more about the people who shaped Leeds Beckett University at our special exhibition, compiled from our extensive archive not usually on display to the public.
-Listen to expert talks from our current academics and join guided tours of our Headingley campus and the original estate house, The Grange.
-Treat yourself to a delicious cake in our pop-up tea room and let the children play our giant games, climbing wall and archery on The Acre.
+Listen to expert talks from our current academics, treat yourself to a delicious cake in our pop-up tea room and play our giant games, climbing wall and archery on the acre.

 Throughout our history, it is people who have shaped us and who continue to do so today.
 From municipal leaders and technical professionals to academics, past students, current researchers and the local community, you can explore how they’ve helped make our university what it is today.